Best Vegan / Vegetarian Restaurants in Tokyo

 Eating at a Vegetarian Restaurant in Tokyo: Vocabulary & Phrases

-Here is some helpful vocabulary and phrases to assist when trying to order food at a vegetarian restaurant in Tokyo or other veggie eateries in Japan where they don’t speak English.
-And for those times when you’re not sure of a restaurant’s vegetarian credentials, you might even want to be able to ask a few questions.
-This is just a start, but this list should at least help you indicate that you are a vegetarian and looking for the greens and the beans!
+Here is some helpful vocabulary and phrases to assist when trying to order food at a vegetarian restaurant in Tokyo or other veggie eateries in Japan where they do not speak English.
+And for those times when you are not sure of a restaurant’s vegetarian credentials, you might even want to be able to ask a few questions.
+This is just a start, but this list should at least help you indicate that you are a vegetarian.

 • Vegetarian: Bejitarian/saishoku-shugisha